2rkf/Neko-Love/api/README.md

 A high-performance API for serving and managing anime-themed images (SFW & NSFW), user authentication, and web-related functionalities.
 Built with the **Axum** web framework and backed by **MariaDB** for data persistence.

 ## Features
-- Serve categorized anime images (SFW/NSFW) from a local filesystem.
+- Serve categorised anime images (SFW/NSFW) from an S3-compatible object storage cloud.
 - User authentication and session management.
 - Lightweight and fast due to Rust's Axum framework.
-- Configurable database and asset storage.
+- Configurable database, asset storage, and Redis integration.

 ---